fmilicchio/fmilicchio.github.io/watercolors.md

 <p>Random stuff I found on the internet.
 All subjects belong to the respective artist, I just draw and paint them (watercolor, charcoal, hard pastels, soft pastels, mixed media).
 For watercolors: the painting is still wet.</p>

-<p>Tap or click on each image to see the whole pictures in full resolution.</p>
+<p>Tap or click on each image to download the picture in full resolution.</p>

 <div class="box alt">
 	<div class="row uniform">